eggdropsoap/questworlds-fvtt/README.md

 QuestWorlds-FVTT is a system module for Foundry VTT to support playing [_QuestWorlds_][qwsrd], the narrative RPG system from [Chaosium][chaosium].

-## Installation
+# Installation

-This system module is still in a pre-release state.
-I consider this an alpha release, suitable for developers but not actual play.
-As such it's not yet possible to install QuestWorlds-FVTT through the Foundry UI.
-To alpha-test or contribute fixes to the pre-release codebase, git clone into your Data folders and proceed from there.
-(Only those who understood that incomplete instruction should attempt to install QW-FVTT at the moment!)
+Go to your Game Systems tab in Foundry, click Install System, and copy this URL into the Manifest URL field and click Install: `https://github.com/eggdropsoap/questworlds-fvtt/blob/master/system.json`

+QuestWorlds-FVTT is currently in a beta state.
+There may be bugs.
+There will probably be bugs!
+You can report bugs at the [issues page](https://github.com/eggdropsoap/questworlds-fvtt/issues) or by using the Bug Reporter module (which you can install by searching Foundry's list of modules).

-QuestWorlds-FVTT is nearing a first beta release, which will coincide with installation being possible via copying and pasting a manifest file link into Foundry.
-With luck, a full release and installation by searching in Foundry will follow soon after.
+With luck, installation by searching in Foundry's list of systems will soon be possible.

-## Limitations of this QuestWorlds system module
+# Limitations of this QuestWorlds system module

-While the QuestWorlds SRD is still in a state of flux, this implementation of a Foundry system module for QuestWorlds offers only the necessary features to play QuestWorlds in Foundry.
+Since the QuestWorlds SRD itself is still in a state of flux, this implementation of a Foundry system module for QuestWorlds offers only the necessary features to play QuestWorlds in Foundry.
 The goals of the first release are:

 - characters sheets that cover all necessary information for a PC
 - simple contests with basic support for modifiers and variable resistance